ledes/ruby_collection/README.md

 * contains_point?(x, y) - Returns true if the provided coordinates fall within or on the boundaries of the square.
 Returns false, otherwise.

 Use the formulas provided at [WolframAlpha](https://www.wolframalpha.com/input/?i=square) as a guide.

+### Rock, paper and scissors

+Write a program where the user can play a game of **Rock, Paper, Scissors** against the computer.